Seán Gallagher: Smarthomes Limited (2000–2010)

-In June 2000, Gallagher, aged 38, left the Louth County Enterprise Board ("LCEB") to set up a company called Home Wiring Systems Limited ("HWSL") with electrical tool-maker, Derek Roddy.
-HWSL's plan was to provide the electrical systems modern homes needed (e.g. broadband systems, heating systems, alarm systems etc.), and HWSL would be, in effect, an electrical contractor.
+In June 2000, Gallagher left the Louth County Enterprise Board (LCEB) to set up a company called Home Wiring Systems Limited (HWSL) with electrical tool-maker, Derek Roddy.
+HWSL's plan was to provide electrical systems for homes, such as broadband, heating and alarm systems.
 In 2001, HWSL got a start-up loan of €25,395 from the LCEB.
 (Note: The Louth County Entreprise Bord ("LCEB") seed-loan would be a source of controversy during the 2011 Presidential election as it was revealed that Smarthomes asserted that the loan was not repayable as it was "left" in HWSL; however, in an RTÉ interview during the campaign, Gallagher stated that when the LCEB asserted their rights in 2005, that a confidential settlement was reached in 2008.
-On 12 October 2011, Gallagher stated on RTÉ's Drivetime programme that: "If I was doing it again perhaps I would have done it differently.")
-In September 2002, Gallagher and Roddy decided to re-brand HWSL and transferred HWSL into a new limited liability company, called Smarthomes Limited.
+On 12 October 2011, Gallagher said on RTÉ's Drivetime programme that "If I was doing it again perhaps I would have done it differently.")
+In September 2002, Gallagher and Roddy decided to rebrand HWSL and transferred it into a new limited liability company, Smarthomes Limited.
 Smarthomes won business awards, including the Deloitte "Fast 50 Award" in 2005, and Gallagher was a finalist in the 2006 Ernst & Young "Entrepreneur of the Year".
 The company raised €750,000 in loans from Business Expansion Scheme ("BES") investors in 2005, and raised another €830,000 in grant-loans from Irish State agencies during 2004–2007.

-Smarthomes turnover grew from circa €1 million in 2004, to circa €7 million by 2006, when it made a peak pre-tax profit of circa €500,000, a 7% margin.
+Smarthomes's turnover grew from around €1 million in 2004 to €7 million by 2006, when it made a peak pre-tax profit of €500,000, a 7% margin.
 In December 2006, the then Fianna Fáil Taoiseach Bertie Ahern opened their new offices, at which Gallagher announced he planned to invest €10 million and create 100 jobs.
-However, in 2007, the business broke–even, and in 2008, the business lost €652,000, and it lost €540,000 in 2009.
+However, in 2007, the business broke even, and in 2008 and 2009 it lost €652,000 and €540,000 respectively.
 Despite the losses, filed accounts showed that Gallagher and Roddy drew €542,500 from the company in 2008, and €316,000 in 2009.
-There were issues with the BES investors who had not realised that the company was paying rent and royalties to the Directors, however, by March 2010, they had converted their loans into equity in the company, and a new plan agreed, with the premises changed and patents returned from the Directors to the company.
+There were issues with the BES investors who had not realised that the company was paying rent and royalties to the directors, but by March 2010, they had converted their loans into equity in the company, and a new plan was agreed, with the premises changed and patents returned from the directors to the company.
 Gallagher left Smarthomes in 2010 and sold his shares in 2011.